The Real Estate Investment Structure Taxation Review: Italy

 Ongoing tax treatment of SIIQs and SIINQs for direct taxes purposes

-Moreover, no withholding taxes are levied on dividends from the lease activity distributed by other SIIQs and SIINQs or on proceeds from the lease activity distributed by qualifying REIFs and qualifying SICAFs to SIIQs.
+No withholding taxes are levied on dividends from the lease activity distributed by other SIIQs and SIINQs or on proceeds from the lease activity distributed by qualifying REIFs and qualifying SICAFs to SIIQs.

 Conversely, income deriving from activities other than the lease activity is subject to ordinary IRES and IRAP taxation rules (at an aggregate rate of 27.9 per cent) on receipt by the SIIQ.
 The same treatment for direct tax purposes also applies to SIINQs.

-Finally, if the SIIQ regime is applied to the Italian PE of a foreign REIT, starting from the fiscal year for which the option is effective, the lease income of the PE is subject to a 20 per cent substitutive tax in lieu of ordinary IRES and IRAP.
+If the SIIQ regime is applied to the Italian PE of a foreign REIT, starting from the fiscal year for which the option is effective, the lease income of the PE is subject to a 20 per cent substitutive tax in lieu of ordinary IRES and IRAP.

 Ongoing VAT regime of SIIQs and SIINQs